How does RSpace store files? Are there configurable options?

 2. RSpace External File Systems

 It may be the case that researchers already have large volumes of data on existing institutional file servers, or the files are too large to conveniently upload through a web interface.
-RSpace can connect to these file systems through Samba or SFTP protocols.
+RSpace can connect to these file systems through Samba (SMB) or SFTP protocols.

 Linking to files in your existing Amazon S3 buckets is also an option.